Meal plans and delivery programs — costly or cost-effective?

 Maximizes your use of ingredients

-In a situation like this, a meal-planning service or app may make your life easier.
-A recipe planner comes with a list of everything you’ll need to buy at the store, so you don’t have to make your own list based off of looking at the recipes.
+In a situation like this, a meal-planning service like $5 Meal Plan may make your life easier.
+A recipe planner comes with a list of everything you'll need to buy at the store, so you don't have to make your own list based off of looking at the recipes.
 Additionally, they may also maximize use of ingredients by using the most perishable ingredients first, reusing leftovers in future dishes, or choosing recipes that use similar ingredients (like half a bell pepper) so that everything gets used.
 So make sure you cook the food in the order given!

 A potential downside is having to adjust recipes if you have one or more picky eaters in your midst.
 However, with a little practice, this may become second nature, and some app-based meal planners will let you identify foods that are a no-go and make the adjustments for you.
 Some apps will also let you mark recipe hits and misses, so that over time the recipes that are selected become more attuned to your family's likes and dislikes.